Z Energy

 Z Energy is a New Zealand fuel distributor with branded service stations.
-It comprises some of the former assets of Shell New Zealand and Chevron New Zealand.
-Shell left the New Zealand fuel distribution business in April 2010, selling its operations to Infratil and New Zealand Superannuation Fund.
-The former Shell operations were rebranded as Z Energy in 2011.
-Since May 2022, it is a subsidiary of Australian petroleum company Ampol.
+It has been a subsidiary of Australian petroleum company Ampol since May 2022.
+It owns some of the former assets of Shell New Zealand and Chevron New Zealand.

+Shell left the New Zealand fuel distribution business in April 2010, selling its operations to Infratil and the New Zealand Superannuation Fund, with the operations being rebranded as Z Energy in 2011.
+Z Energy acquired Chevron's New Zealand subsidiary Caltex in June 2016.

-It operates under the Z Energy and Caltex New Zealand brands.
-There are 227 Z Energy service stations around New Zealand, including 60 in Auckland.
-There are also 138 Caltex sites, including 39 in Auckland.
+Z Energy operates service stations under the Z Energy and Caltex New Zealand brands.
+There are 289 Z Energy branded sites around New Zealand, including 60 in Auckland as of April 2023.
+There are also 203 Caltex branded sites, including 39 in Auckland as of April 2023.